dustinpfister/blog_posts/_posts/nodejs-buffer-fill.md

 // f1a20306
 ```

 So if I want to fill with the buffer write method then the byte length of the string that I am using to fill with should be as long as the buffer.
-I will also want to be sure to set the right values for offset, length, and make sure that the encoding match up also.
+I will also want to be sure to set the right values for offset, and length.
+Also it should go without saying that I should make sure that the encodings match up also.

 ### 3.3 - Concat